jasbanza/jump-space-power-grid-optimizer/README.md

 ### Build Order & Priority System
 - **Priority List**: Drag-and-drop to reorder component placement priority
 - **Mandatory Components**: Check "Must" to mark components as required
+- **Protected Placement**: Check "Prot" to constrain component to protected (blue) cells only
 - **Visual Feedback**:
   - Red highlight for components that couldn't be placed
-  - Green highlight for placed components
+  - Yellow highlight on hover (bidirectional between grid and list)
-  - Hover sync between grid and priority list
+  - Hover any placed shape on the grid to highlight it and its list entry

 ### Component Library
 - **Collapsible Categories**: Organized by type (Sensors, Engines, Weapons, etc.)